Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 ESL EFL Writing Activity - Elementary - 25 Minutes

 This imaginative two-part activity is perfect for teaching prepositions of time.
+Each student is given a copy of the worksheet.
 First of all, the students read how to use time prepositions.
-Then they complete sentences with: 'in', 'on' or 'at'.
+Then they complete sentences with: in, on and at.
 After that, the students are given time preposition cards.
 The teacher calls out time expressions and the students have to hold up the correct preposition of time.
 If they hold up the wrong preposition or are too slow, they are out.
 The winner is the last student left playing the game.

 Invite me out.PDF Exclusive